 The course details below are being retained for reference only.
 Our 2022 program of courses will be announced in June.

 Dates: 28th June – 20th August 2021

 Trainee Supervisor Course 2021

-For the 15th year the Achill Field School is offering our very popular Trainee Supervisor Course which provides a second tier of training for former students of the Field School and for students who have completed at least one field school elsewhere.
-This is an exciting course open to students who plan to make a career in archaeology.
-In 2021 we are offering two eight week Trainee Supervisor Courses running from 17th May to 9th July, or from 28th June to 20th August.
-This course costs €4,250 all inclusive, with the option of a deferred payment plan.
+For the 15th year the Achill Field School is offering our very popular Trainee Supervisor Course.
+This provides a second tier of training for former students of the Field School and for students who have completed at least one field school elsewhere.
+It is an exciting course open to students who plan to make a career in archaeology.
+In 2021 we are offering our eight week Trainee Supervisor Course from 28th June to 20th August.
+The course costs €4,250 all inclusive, with the option of a deferred payment plan.

 Former (returning) students who have already received 9 Semester credits will not be eligible to receive further credit from the Trainee Supervisor course.
 New Trainee Supervisors, who have not previously received academic credit from the Achill Archaeological Field School will qualify for academic credit – this will be discussed with students when applying for this course.

 The procedure for being accepted on the Trainee Supervisor Course is different from the application procedures for our other courses.
 Typically we tend to recruit our Trainee Supervisors from students that have previously attended the field school here.
 External applicants therefore will need to follow the application procedure listed below, at the end of which we can make a joint decision about whether accepting them would be appropriate.

 So as a first stage we would like to receive a CV from you that covers the following points: